Why the Name

 and those who know you have to.
 However, it doesn’t have to be sad if you never lose your child-like wonder; the qualities of innocence, trust,

-delight in simplicity and dreaming you're anything and anyone who wish to be.
+delight in simplicity and dreaming you’re anything and anyone you wish to be.
 Wishes come true and so do dreams as one of my favorite songs

 defines, “A Dream is a Wish Your Heart Makes.”

 For a child, it’s as easy as blowing out candles on a cake, or wishing upon a star but as for one of those “grown-ups”, “No dream comes true until

 I’ve always been a daydreamer and it’s a bit different from being a dreamer but both take our imaginations to places of possibility.

 I believe in this-Always be who you are but keep some of who you were.

 were possible and believed we COULD be anything or DO anything.
 It wasn’t until someone said otherwise and we learned, all too soon, we were

 too uninformed, naive and innocent to understand such things as limitations, failures, finances and the responsibility of basic reality.
 What